 I will let you into a secret here; I haven’t always been a great lover of camping, however I do love glamping.
 I secretly like my creature comforts (a coffee machine anyone!?) and I am not a huge fan of spending hours trying to put up a tent in the dark (particularly as we are always late) and taking it down at the end of the break.
 I do however, LOVE the great outoors.
 I love watching the kids running around a field squealing with laughter still in their onesies.
 I love toasting marshmallows on a fire pit, wrapped up in a blanket and listening to the sound of nature.
 I love having an opportunity to ‘unplug’ from the world and enjoy pure uninterrupted family time in the fresh air.
-Camping can be such a wonderful and memorable experience.
-I guess that is why we purchased our campervan, it allows us to fulfill our desire to travel on a budget, and still keep our creature comforts and luxuries, whilst enjoying the great outdoors.
+Here is a week in Dorset glamping at Green Valley Yurts.

 Last weekend saw our our littlest girl’s 3rd birthday, and we wanted to do something super special for her.
 We try to keep with our ethos of ‘collecting memories and not things’ where we can, so therefore agreed that it would make a lovely idea to plan a little family birthday break.
 I am afraid we ‘cheated’ slightly on our wonderful campervan, Otis.
 I really wanted to try out glamping this weekend, and knew that it would make for a memorable weekend.